Harmonic mappings between singular metric spaces: Introduction

+for all open balls $B(x,r)\subset X$ with $\diam B\leq \diam X$ and it supports a weak (1,2)-Poincar\'e inequality~\eqref{eq:Poin ineq}.
+Corollary~\ref{coro:UG} can be regarded as a natural extension of~\cite[Theorem 5.6]{s01} to the setting of metric space valued mappings.
+Note however that the proof of Theorem 5.6 in~\cite{s01} cannot work in this case since $N^{1,2}(X,Y)$ is not a linear (Banach) space for general metric target.

-The idea of the proof of Theorem~\ref{thm:main thm existence and uniqueness} 1) relies on that used in~\cite[Proof of Theorem 1.4]{gw17}.
-The main difference with the proof there is that we do not have the notion of the trace of a metric-valued mapping (as $\Omega$ is a domain in a metric space).
-Instead, we (essentially) require that the admissible mappings are defined on a (relatively compact) neighborhood of the domain $\Omega$ and coincide with a given boundary value.
-This has the advantage that we can solve the Dirichlet problem for fairly general domains.
-The general idea of the proof of Theorem~\ref{thm:main thm existence and uniqueness} 2) is similar to~\cite[Proof of Theorem 2.2]{ks93}, but relies on the theory of metric-valued Sobolev spaces developed in~\cite{hkst12}.
-In particular, we provide a new and concrete proof of~\cite[Theorem 1 (a)]{f05} in a greater generality.
+The idea for the proof of Theorem~\ref{thm:main thm existence and uniqueness} relies on that used in~\cite[Proof of Theorem 1.4]{gw17} but some more care needs to be paid in order to deal with the singular/irregular source domain.
+The main difference with the situation there is that we do not have a theory of trace for metric space valued Sobolev mapping as that of~\cite{ks93}.
+Instead, we (essentially) use the fact that admissible mappings are defined on a (relatively compact) neighborhood of the domain $\Omega$ and coincide with a given boundary value.
+In the first step, we apply the generalized compactness result (see~\cite[Theorem 3.1]{gw17}) to obtain an energy minimizing harmonic mapping into some ultra-completion $Y_\omega$ of the target metric space $Y$.
+Composing this map with the 1-Lipschitz projection map from $Y_\omega$ to $Y$, we then obtain an energy minimizing harmonic mapping from $X$ to $Y$.
+The only remaining issue is to show that this map has the correct boundary value, which will follow by our construction of the map into the ultra-completion.